 I have chosen Easter in Hungary this week because it brings back many fond memories of my childhood.
 I often mention my many siblings; you will probably remember my mentioning of one of my older sisters, Gloria.
 I was very young when she married; her husband’s family came to the United States from Hungary probably in the 1940’s (I am guessing).
-Many of Gloria’s Easter recipes were inspired by her mother-in-law, Rose.
+Much of Gloria’s cooking was inspired by her mother-in-law, Rose.
 Rose’s family was very strongly embedded in the traditions of Hungary.
 She lived two blocks from my sister.
-Whenever I was not in school I would go and stay with Gloria and we would always walk down to Rose’s house.
+Whenever I was not in school I would go to stay with Gloria and we would always walk down to Rose’s house.

 Through Rose I learned a lot about Easter in Hungary as well as the food and events surrounding other holidays.
-I loved going to Rose’s house because she was always in the kitchen cooking interesting dishes.
-All holidays were celebrated with traditional customs and traditions; this was especially true of Easter in Hungary with many traditional Hungarian Easter recipes.
+I loved going to her house because she was always in the kitchen cooking interesting dishes.
+All holidays were celebrated with traditional customs and traditions; this was especially true of Easter in Hungary with many traditional recipes.
 The week prior to this special holiday was in much “hustle and bustle” in the kitchen; often with other women of the family joining in to help with the cooking.
-The aroma of Rose's "French" toast (or quiche), fresh baked breads, nut rolls and other sweet pastries, entrees with the fragrance of green peppers, baking ham, beef, chicken and lamb and the hot spicy fragrance of homemade horseradish blended to make a wonderful welcoming at the front porch.
-All the food for Easter in Hungary had to be finished before Good Friday and it had to be enough to last through Easter Monday; often feeding members of the church so an abundance of Easter recipes were required.
+The aroma of Rose's kitchen smelled of fresh baked breads, nut rolls and other sweet pastries.
+The entrees had the fragrance of green peppers, baking ham, beef, chicken and lamb.
+The hot spicy fragrance of homemade horseradish blended to make a wonderful welcoming at the front porch.
+All the food for Easter in Hungary had to be finished before Good Friday and it had to be enough to last through Easter Monday.
+This food had to feed most of the members of the church so an abundance was required.
 This cooking was done during the season of Lent (the great fast) so tasting was limited.

 Sift sugar into bowl; beat egg white with equal amount of cold water and add to sugar.